 Since our inception, HEROS has been working to support youth with barriers to access sport in their communities due to poverty and other related issues.
 These young people often face a range of challenges including isolation, disconnection from peers, and not feeling fully integrated in their community.
-Through our Super HEROS program in Calgary, we will provide the same safe, welcoming, and inclusive environment to youth with Cognitive Challenges, including Autism & Down’s Syndrome.
+Through our Super HEROS programs we provide the same safe, welcoming, and inclusive environment to youth with cognitive & physical challenges.

 In the provinces west of Ontario, there have been few places for these young people to take part in hockey – this is a significant gap we are excited to help fill.
-Super HEROS is open to boys & girls with Cognitive Challenges aged 7-17.
-This completely free program will provide an adapted on-ice curriculum focusing on station work from a Learn to Play perspective.
-Being part of a league and playing competitive games is not the objective, but opportunities to share the hockey experience with youth from other communities will be part of the program.
-Participants will be supported every step of the way by a dedicated team of Volunteer Mentors who will provide programming on and off the ice, utilizing the HEROS model, in place since 2000.
+Super HEROS is open to boys & girls with cognitive & physical challenges aged 7-17.
+This completely free program provides an adapted on-ice curriculum focusing on station work from a Learn to Play perspective.
+Being part of a league and playing competitive games is not the objective, but opportunities to share the hockey experience with youth from other communities is part of the program.
+Participants are supported every step of the way by a dedicated team of Volunteer Mentors who provide programming on and off the ice, utilizing the HEROS model, in place since 2000.

 “This has been a very long quest for our community, and I still have to pinch myself that it is actually happening.
-This is going to be something that is going to change many lives for a long time” – Al Stewart, parent of Hockey Player with Autism and Super HEROS volunteer
+This is going to be something that is going to change many lives for a long time” – Al Stewart, Super HEROS parent and volunteer

 If you would like more information please contact Kevin Hodgson, (587) 228-6928 email@example.com